saltitc/nuxtjs_ff/README.md

-# Blog NuxtJS project

 ## Project description

 This single page application is an addition to the drf project, its frontend part.
 Thanks to it, you can check the functionality of api.
-The backend is made with DRF, it is stored in another [repository](https://github.com/saltitc/drf-blog).
+The backend is made with DRF, it is stored in another [repository](https://github.com/saltitc/drf-ff).

 ## Getting Started